 California.
 We were losing the war, which lead to great fear of anti-U.S. activity by enemy aliens.
 Atrocities against English in Hong Kong and Singapore were well known.
 The sneak attack on Pearl Harbor and new reports of mass murders of white people in the western Pacific seemed to confirm the correctness of that opinion.
 There were the usual scares : a falling star reported as a signal flare ; a strange pattern found in a field reported as a possible targeting signal ; a report of a surfaced submarine is later reported to have flown away.

 Decoded "diplomatic information" about the spy network was available at the highest levels of Washington and contributed to the decision to relocation enemy aliens away from the West Coast war zone, to 40 miles inland.

 With the Pacific Coast considered a battle zone, the voluntary relocation of Japanese from coastal areas was sought on 27 Feb 1942.
 Eight thousand had relocated by 27 March when all remaining Japanese citizens in the coast defense zone were given 48 hours to report for relocation to the interior.
 110,000 people were send to former CCC camps run by the War Relocation Authority.
-Camps established under emergency conditions sometimes had limited facilities until the permanent camps could be completed.
-Camp members who helped build more permanent housing were paid token wages of $12 as laborers and $19/month for professionals.
+Camps established under emergency conditions sometimes had limited facilities until the permanent camps could be completed under wartime conditions.
+The goal was to maintain parity with military base food and housing conditions.
+Camp members who helped build more permanent housing were paid token wages of $12 as laborers and $19/month for professionals plus room and board, clothing allowance, tax free.
+Civilian minimum wage at the time was 25 cents.
 Resettlement to communities that would accept Japanese was started when the fear of invasion had eased one year later, April 1943 ; 55,000 had been resettled by war end.
-The West Coast was reopened in January 1945.
+The entire West Coast was reopened in January 1945.